sveltia/sveltia-cms/README.md

 - YAML string folding (maximum line width) is disabled, mainly for framework compatibility[^119].
 - DateTime field values in ISO 8601 format are stored in native date/time format instead of quoted strings when the data output is TOML[^147].
 - Provides JSON/YAML format options as part of the [data output options](#controlling-data-output), including indentation and quotes[^9][^155].
-  - Note: the `yaml_quote: true` collection option added v0.5.10 is now deprecated and will be removed in v1.0.
+  - Note: the `yaml_quote` collection option added v0.5.10 is now deprecated and will be removed in v1.0.

 ### Better widgets